Bcdo/modal-emsystemer/README.md

 <kp-modal> </kp-modal>
 ```

 And that should be it!
 The modal will be created and the content will be loaded.
-The visitor can close the modal by clicking anywhere but the "les mer"-button.
+The visitor can close the modal by clicking anywhere but the "jeg vil vite mer"-button.

 ### Considerations

-The image that is loaded in the modal has the same path as the modal file, and should be adjusted accordingly if the image is loaded form a seperate folder.
+The image that is loaded in the modal has the same path as the modal file, and should be adjusted accordingly if the image is loaded from a seperate folder.

 The index.html file can be deleted as it is used for testing.